CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"He who follows reason in all things is both tranquil and active at the same time, and also cheerful and collected." - Marcus Aurelius</p>
+<p>"No man is happy who does not think himself so." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->